Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Materials and methods

 To address this, the two off-diagonal entries should be combined into a single descriptive interaction instead of two separate contributions.
 To leverage the desirable properties of the process \(\mathcal{P}\), we adopt an elegant solution from Leicht and Newman \cite{Leicht2008}.
 Notably, \(p_k\) in Eq. \ref{eq:p_k} is a scalar, so its transpose \(p_k^\top\) has the same global minima.
 Therefore, for directed networks, the linear combination \(\frac{1}{2} \left( p_k + p_k^\top \right)\) can be optimized recursively instead of optimizing \(p_k\) alone.
 In practice, this modification updates the generalized modularity matrix as follows:

-Importantly, all the desirable properties showed for the undirected scenario, hold true for the equation above: 1) if $k=0$, the element \(\frac{1}{2} \left( p_k + p_k^\top \right)\) reduces to the QUBO in Eq. \ref{eq:mod_ising_dir}; 2) $\text{if } x_i=x_j \ \ \forall i,j \in k \subset V \implies p_k = 0$; and 3) for undirected networks, this symmetrized version of the generalized modularity matrix reduces to Eq. \ref{eq:gen_mod_matrix}.
-Recall that points 1 and 2 ensure that we remain within a QUBO formalism without linear terms and that the first binary division is obtained by optimizing the correct function.
+Importantly, all the desirable properties showed for the undirected scenario hold: 1) if $k=1$, the element \(\frac{1}{2} \left( p_1 + p_1^\top \right)\) reduces to the QUBO in Eq. \ref{eq:mod_ising_dir}; 2) $\text{if } x_i=x_j \ \ \forall i,j \in k \implies p_k = 0$; and 3) for undirected networks, this symmetrized version of the generalized modularity matrix reduces to Eq. \ref{eq:gen_mod_matrix}.
+Points 1 and 2 ensure that we remain within a QUBO formalism without linear terms and that the first binary division is obtained by optimizing the correct function.
 The latter point presents a convenient form from the software perspective.